-This slow cooker lamb stew with roasted hatch chile peppers is a hearty, spicy stew that goes beautifully over rice.
-Tender meat with a spicy kick makes this a satisfying dinner.
-Dump the ingredients into a slow cooker and enjoy 5 hours later.
+This slow cooker lamb stew recipe with roasted hatch chile peppers is a hearty, spicy stew that goes beautifully over rice.
+You get tender lamb meat with a spicy kick makes this a satisfying dinner.
+If you don't like spice, I include a non-spicy version too!

 (This post was sponsored by Veetee Dine In Rice but all raving opinions are my own.)